Project 22350 frigate

-The 'Admiral Gorshkov class is a class of frigates of the Russian Navy.
+The Project 22350 also known as the 'Admiral Gorshkov class, is a class of frigates of the Russian Navy.
 The ships are being built by the Severnaya Verf in Saint Petersburg at a cost of $250 million per ship.
-The class, designated by Russia as Project 22350', was designed by the Severnoye Design Bureau and incorporates use of stealth technology.
+The class was designed by the Severnoye Design Bureau and incorporates use of stealth technology.
 As of August 2020, ten vessels have been ordered for delivery by 2027.
 The lead ship of the class, Admiral Gorshkov, was commissioned on 28 July 2018.

 History

 The design of the ship, developed by Severnoye PKB (Northern Design Bureau) FSUE in Saint Petersburg, was approved by Naval Command in July 2003.
 The plan is to fully replace the older Neustrashimy and Krivak class in four Russian fleets.

 The lead ship, Admiral Gorshkov or its full name – Admiral of the Fleet of the Soviet Union Gorshkov, was laid down on 1 February 2006 in Severnaya Verf shipyard in Saint Petersburg.
-In late October 2008 the Russian deputy prime minister, Sergei Ivanov, said the timely construction of combat ships is a priority task of for Russia's shipbuilding industry, and announced that the first ship in the class would be ready by 2011.
+In late October 2008 the Russian deputy prime minister, Sergei Ivanov, said the timely construction of combat ships is a priority task for Russia's shipbuilding industry, and announced that the first ship in the class would be ready by 2011.
 The completion date of the lead ship was initially slated for 2009, but this was later pushed back, as was the commissioning date.

 On 24 June 2009, during the "МВМС-IMDS 2009" International Naval Expo, the Commander in Chief of the Russian Navy, Admiral Vladimir Vysotsky, announced that the production of a second Admiral Gorshkov-class frigate would begin at Severnaya Verf by the end of the year.
 In November 2009 the Severnaya Verf shipyard announced that it would start the construction of the second ship of the class on 26 November named Admiral Kasatonov.
 The ship was laid down in a ceremony attended by representatives of the Russian Navy, the Saint Petersburg administration, and Admiral Igor Kasatonov - the son of the ship's namesake, Vladimir Kasatonov.
 In December 2014, one engine from Admiral Kasatonov was transferred to Admiral Gorshkov.